FacuPompa/FacuPompa/README.md

 I'm passionate about 💻 programming, 📚 reading books, 📺 watching series, and 🎮 playing video games!

-During my Fullstack Developer course at [CoderHouse](https://www.coderhouse.com/), I on various projects, some of which you can find them on my GitHub
+During my Fullstack Developer course at [CoderHouse](https://www.coderhouse.com/), I worked on various projects, some of which you can find them on my GitHub

 ## 💪 Skills